-Ichiro will be in the Mariners starting lineup on opening day vs. the A’s
+Ichiro will be in the Mariners starting lineup on opening day in Japan vs. the A’s

 TOKYO — Despite struggling at the plate the entire spring and looking every bit his 45 years of age, Ichiro will be in the Mariners’ starting lineup on Wednesday night at the Tokyo Dome when they open the 2019 season against the Oakland A’s.

 “Ichiro is going to start for us in the first game against the A’s,” manager Scott Servais said following the Mariners’ 6-5 win over the Yomiuri Giants in an exhibition game.
-“He’s been playing been fine in the outfield.
+“He’s been playing fine in the outfield.
 He’ll start the game and we’ll see how it plays out from there.”

 Servais is well aware that Ichiro went 2 for 25 in Cactus League games and went 0 for 3 in each of the two exhibition games in Tokyo.
 But the arrangement of having Ichiro on the team and in Japan has dated back to to early last season when he took on a role in the front office after being removed from the 40-man roster.
 The Mariners won’t give any details about an agreement for Ichiro to play in these games, but he’s here with the team and he will run out to right field in the first inning.